 Research & Academic Resources

-Library Workshops - Graduate Services Librarian Greg Notess and staff at the library have created a series of workshops of interest to graduate students.
-From citation managers to ETD formatting to database management tools, library workshops cover a range of topics.
+Library Workshops: Staff at the library have created a series of workshops of interest to graduate students.
+From citation managers and ETD formatting to database management tools, library workshops cover a range of topics.
 Click here to view the current library workshop calendar.

-The Writing Center - Fosters and maintains a vibrant community of writers across the MSU campus
+The Writing Center: Fosters and maintains a vibrant community of writers across the MSU campus.
+Contact them at 994-5315; 1-114 Wilson Hall

 Campus Resources for Student Support